-The District's net investment in capital assets as of June 30, 2015, amounted to \$128,303,126.
-This investment in capital assets includes pumping stations, transmission systems, mobile equipment, other equipment, sewage treatment plant, and construction in progress.
+The District's net capital assets as of June 30, 2016, amounted to \$135,868,817.
+These net capital assets include pumping stations, transmission systems, mobile equipment, other equipment, sewage treatment plant, and construction in progress.

-The net increase in the District's capital assets (net book value) for the current period was \$9,847,369 or 8.3%.
+The net increase in the District's capital assets (net book value) for the current period was \$7,565,691 or 5.9%.